ucfopen/Materia/docker/README.md

 ./run.sh php oil r migrate
 ```

+Note that running oil commands in production may require shell access to the `app` container if the Materia repository (and `docker/` directory with its utility scripts) are not present.

 ## Using Materia in Production

 While the nondev startup script can assist with creating a compose file and configuring certain environment variables, a true production instance of Materia does not need the repository present on the host machine or instance.

 _At minimum_, the host machine will require the following:

-1. Environment variable configurations written to a `.env` file
+1. Environment variable configurations written to a `.env` file.
-2. A `docker-compose.yml` file or combination `docker-compose.yml` and `docker-compose.override.yml` files
+2. A `docker-compose.yml` file or combination `docker-compose.yml` and `docker-compose.override.yml` files.
-3. An NGINX configuration, whether that is the pre-supplied `docker/config/nginx/nginx-nondev.conf` or a custom version
+3. An NGINX configuration _*see note below._
-4. A valid key and cert to provide to NGINX
+4. A valid key and cert to provide to NGINX _*see note below._
-5. A `media` directory with proper write permissions
+5. A `media` directory with proper write permissions.
-6. A `widget` directory with proper write permissions
+6. A `widget` directory with proper write permissions.

+> [!NOTE]
+> Two important considerations with NGINX:
+> 1. The webserver container comes pre-supplied with the `docker/nginx-production.conf` file copied to `/etc/nginx/nginx.conf`.
+You can use volume mounts to override this, as seen in `docker-compose.development.yml` or the override compose file, if a different configuration is needed.
+> 2. Whether the webserver includes a volume-mounted key and cert depends on where SSL terminates relative to the host machine.
+For example, if your Materia instance is located behind a load balancer, it may be sufficient to only listen for traffic on port 80.
+If your webserver is listening on ports 80 and 443, the webserver will require an NGINX configuration that includes references to a key and cert that are volume mounted from the host machine.

 Based on the above, additional modifications to the docker compose file(s) should include:

 1. Importing the correct environment variables by ensuring the correct file is selected in a `env_file:` directive _or_ variables are individually imported via a `environment:` directive
 2. Ensuring the local paths for volume mounts for the `widget` and `media` directories are updated and correct
-3. Ensuring the local paths for volume mounts for the NGINX configuration and key/cert pairs in the `webserver` service definition are updated and correct
+3. Ensuring the local paths for volume mounts for the NGINX configuration and key/cert pairs in the `webserver` service definition are updated and correct (if included)
 4. Selecting the preferred versions of the `app` and `webserver` images.
 For production, we recommend either the `app-stable` and `webserver-stable` tags, or version-specific tags (e.g., `app-v10.3.0` and `webserver-v10.3.0`)
-5. Any additional configurations for the `webserver` service definition to support listening and response to external traffic
+5. Any additional configurations for the `webserver` service definition as far as port assignments or considerations for network traffic reaching the host machine

 Once configured, starting Materia on the host machine is as simple as: